Henry-WL/BetterGram-Frontend/README.md

 ## About The Project

-'ChatMe' is a full stack application allowing users to sign-up and add users to chat to in real-time.
-The application is fully responsive allowing use on mobile and desktop.
+'BetterGram' is a full stack clone of instagram, the applcication is made in the MERN stack and has all the features of instagram, allowing use on mobile and desktop.

 #### Built With

-#### - React.js, Tailwind and DaisyUI
+#### - React.js, Tailwind and DaisyUI, Node.js, Express, MongoDB

 ## Key Features

 #### Authentication and Authorization with JWTs
-The ChatMe app implements authentication and authorization using JSON Web Tokens (JWTs).
+The BetterGram app implements authentication and authorization using JSON Web Tokens (JWTs).
 Upon login, the backend auth server issues a JWT, which is stored on the client-side.
 This token is sent in the request headers for routes that require authentication, ensuring secure access to protected resources.

-#### Real-time Chat
+#### Real-time Feed
-Chatting with other users is the one of the key components of the app.
-After adding a user as a friend the two users can chat to each other in private.
-Other users will not be able to see their chat.
+If a user likes or comments on a photo the feed will update in real-time without the user needing to refresh the page to see changes, this allows for a great user experience.

 #### Editing Profile
 Users can edit their own profile if they are logged in, changing their username, email and password are all available, all updates are shown in real time.
 If a user edits their username this will update across their chats.